hcutler/whats-in-season/README.md

 # whats-in-season
-Based on user location, shows what foods are in season.
+1. Based on user location, shows what foods are in season.
+2. Show closest place to buy fresh produce (lowest price?)